 Coveo offers more than 30 connectors to the most common enterprise data sources.
-Coveo sources are typically configured in just a few clicks, directly from the Coveo Cloud administration console, and fully support incremental indexing and field mapping.
-Have a look at our available Cloud V2 connectors (see Available Coveo Cloud V2 Connectors).
+Coveo sources are typically configured in just a few clicks, directly from the Coveo Administration Console, and fully support incremental indexing and field mapping.
+Have a look at our available Cloud connectors.

 Pro and Enterprise Editions

-Why Does The Salesforce Source Require the Modify All Data Permission for the Coveo Index Account?
+Why Does the Salesforce Source Require the Modify Metadata Through Metadata API Functions and the Manage Sharing Permissions for the Coveo Index Account?

-The crawling account needs the Modify All Data permission to access the security permissions within the Salesforce Metadata API.
-This permission allows the crawling account to read the configured security model (profiles, permission sets, sharing rules) of objects and fields, and the standard and custom objects (see Coveo Cloud V2 Management of Security Identities and Item Permissions and Metadata API Developer Guide).
+The crawling account needs the Modify Metadata Through Metadata API Functions and the Manage Sharing permissions to access the security permissions within the Salesforce Metadata API.
+These permissions allow the crawling account to read the configured security model (profiles, permission sets, sharing rules) of objects and fields, and the standard and custom objects (see Coveo Cloud Management of Security Identities and Item Permissions and Metadata API Developer Guide).